Agency Commissions Dashboard

 • Link Suppliers → Ledger via the 3-dot menu for negotiating new rates: see your full history with that payer in one click.

-• Lock agent splits in Settings if your agents shouldn't see their split — they can still see their dollar share.
+• Lock advisor splits in Settings if your advisors shouldn't see their split — they can still see their dollar share.

 • Save reconciliation notes in batch.
 Each Match save can include a batch note that lands on every commission in the audit log.